-- When using DEFROST, the weight to be entered is the net weight in pounds and tenths of pounds (the weight of the food minus the container). - Only use DEFROST for raw food.
-DEFROST gives best results when food to be thawed is a minimum of 0°F (taken directly from a "true" freezer).
-If food has been stored in a refrigerator-freezer that does not maintain a temperature of 5°F or below, always program a lower food weight (for a shorter defrosting time) to prevent cooking the food. - If the food is stored outside the freezer for up to 20 minutes, enter a lower food weight. - The shape of the package alters the defrosting time.
+- When using AUTO DEFROST, the weight to be entered is the net weight in pounds and tenths of pounds (the weight of the food minus the container). - Use AUTO DEFROST only for raw food.
+AUTO DEFROST gives best results when food to be thawed is a minimum of 0 F (taken directly from a true freezer).
+If food has been stored in a refrigerator-freezer that does not maintain a temperature of 5F or below, always program a lower food weight (for a shorter defrosting time) to prevent cooking the food. - If the food is stored outside the freezer for up to 20 minutes, enter a lower food weight. - The shape of the package alters the defrosting time.
 Shallow rectangular packets defrost more quickly than a deep block. - Separate pieces as they begin to defrost.
-Separated pieces defrost more easily. - You can use small pieces of aluminum foil to shield foods like chicken wings, leg tips, and fish tails, but the foil must not touch the side of the oven.
-Foil can damage the oven lining. - Shield areas of food with small pieces of foil if they start to become warm. - For better results, a preset standing time is included in the defrosting time.
+Separated pieces defrost more easily. - You can use small pieces of aluminum foil to shield shieldfoods like chicken wings, leg tips, and fish tailsbut the foil must not touch the side of the oven.Foil causes arcing, which can damage the oven lining. - Shield areas of food with small pieces of foil if they start to become warm. - For even, complete defrosting, use the defrosting rack. - For best results, elevate food to be defrosted on a microwave safe roasting rack.
+This prevents the possibility of warm meat juices cooking food during defrost.